kayfgit/fitness_app/README.md

 - Make the penalties work when you fail the quest

+- Fix the stats screen

+- Add notification settings

+- Make it so there is a hidden achievement that allows you to get the purple theme.
+Write something like "You need to push beyond your limits to get a different theme"

 - Make it prettier and more accurate to the system of Solo Leveling.

-- Have the purple version that you can activate in the settings (Because it's purple and really cool).

 - Notifications and warnings should have the theme of the app.